lmiller1990/python-opencv-lake-recognition/README.md

 - finding contours using `findContours` and the arguments it takes
 - showing the contours with `drawContours`

 This was my first time doing image recognition in a long time.
-My previous experience was using OpenCV with C++, and I am impressed at how much easier and more approachable it has become with the python3 bindings.
-I learned a lot reading [Py Image Search](https://www.pyimagesearch.com/2014/10/20/finding-shapes-images-using-python-opencv/), and it is a great resources web developers looking to try out python and image recognition.
+My previous experience was using OpenCV with C++, and I am impressed at how much easier and more approachable it has become with the Python bindings.
+I learned a lot reading [Py Image Search](https://www.pyimagesearch.com/2014/10/20/finding-shapes-images-using-python-opencv/), and it is a great resources web developers looking to try out Python and image recognition.